benlubas/neorg-interim-ls/README.md

 -   Rename files and headers in your norg files without breaking links in the rest of the workspace
 -   Get neorg completions without needing an auto completion plugin
+-   Jump to references from headings, links, or definitions

 ---